Winifred Wagner: Post-Bayreuth years

 "My aunt Friedelind was outraged when my grandmother again slowly blossomed as the first lady of right-wing groups and received political friends such as Emmy Göring, Ilse Hess, the former NPD Adolf von Thadden, Gerdy Troost, the wife of the Nazi architect and friend of Hitler Paul Ludwig Troost, the British fascist leader Oswald Mosley, the German NS-movie director Karl Ritter and the racist author and former Senator of the Reich Hans Severus Ziegler."

 In 1975, Wagner gave a filmed interview to Hans-Jürgen Syberberg in which she appeared unrepentant concerning her past.
 "To have met him [Hitler]," she declared, "is an experience I would not have missed."
-She was interviewed that year by David Irving, who reported that she had said she would still welcome Hitler at her door and that she had discussed with Hitler the saving of some individuals.
-She died in Überlingen, one of the best preserved medieval sites, on the shore of Lake Constance on 5 March 1980 at the age of 82 and was interred at Bayreuth.
+She was interviewed that year by David Irving, who reported that she had said she would still welcome Hitler at her door, and that she had discussed with Hitler the saving of some individuals.
+She died in Überlingen on 5 March 1980 at the age of 82, and was interred at Bayreuth.